SPEAK WITH A TEAM MEMBER (770) 920-6030

 When real estate is titled as tenants-in-common, it becomes part of the deceased person’s estate and will need to go through probate to be passed on to their heirs or beneficiaries.

 In Georgia law, yes.
-However, before selling the house, there are considerations and legal processes.
+However, before selling the house in probate, there are considerations and legal processes.
 We recommend that you consult your probate attorney to ensure you go through all the necessary steps.

 For real estate titled tenants-in-common: